PixelCrafters/StartupHealthCheck/README.md

 ```
 After you've made this change, restart your server.

-To override a view file simple recreate it within your theme directory and make any changes (ie. app/themes/{theme-name}/views/{file-name}).
+To override a view file simply recreate it within your theme directory and make any changes (ie. app/themes/{theme-name}/views/{file-name}).

 To create custom themes have a look at the [Themes on Rails](https://github.com/yoolk/themes_on_rails) documentation.